scipion-em/docs/release-3.0.0/_sources/docs/developer/tutorials/creating-tests-for-template-calculator.rst.txt

 the import micrographs protocol test) or to feed some of your protocol inputs (e.g. a coordinates file or/and a tomogram file).

-For the protocol which is going to be used in this tutorial, we use a basic calculator with three required inputs: operation, which can be chosen from a list of four options (Sum, Substract, Multiply and Divide) and two numeric operands.
+For the protocol which is going to be used in this tutorial, we use a basic calculator with three required inputs: operation, which can be chosen from a list of four options (Sum, Subtract, Multiply and Divide) and two numeric operands.
 The figure below shows how the protocol GUI looks like and the corresponding protocol code:

 .. figure:: /docs/images/dev/template_practice/practice1_intro_frontend_gui_code_II.png